MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

-Donate an audio book or make an appointment to visit the remarkable SBS Schweizerische Bibliothek für Blinde, Seh- und Lesebehinderte (Swiss library for the blind, visually impaired and print disabled)  It has provided books, music and games to the blind and visually impaired for over 100 years.
+Donate an audio book or make an appointment to visit the SBS Schweizerische Bibliothek für Blinde, Seh- und Lesebehinderte (Swiss library for the blind, visually impaired and print disabled)  It has provided books, music and games to the blind and visually impaired for over 100 years.
 <a href="https://www.sbs.ch/english/" rel="nofollow">SBS Library</a>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2NTMxMDQ5MSwzMzMwNjU2MDQsLTE4Mz
+eyJoaXN0b3J5IjpbLTM2NDUyNjA0MywzMzMwNjU2MDQsLTE4Mz
 I1NjgzODQsMTkwMzc3NzAxNSwzODAxMDQ3OTIsLTEzNDU2NDE5
 NjgsNDczNzU2MzA1LC04MzU4OTM2OTMsLTY1NTc0MzM5NywxMT
 A3NjkzNzAwLDE4NjAwNDUxNzgsLTY4MDM5NzA1MSwxMTg4OTk1